ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 `error` (object):
 : An error code indicating that something has gone wrong.
 REQUIRED for an error condition.
 If included, other fields MUST NOT be included.
 See {{response-error}}.

+Additional fields can be defined by extensions to GNAP in the [Grant Response Parameters Registry](#IANA-grant-response).

 In this example, the AS is returning an [interaction URI](#response-interact-redirect), a [callback nonce](#response-interact-finish), and a [continuation response](#response-continue).